Application and Review Process

 - A hearing (like court but less formal) held in person with you, the Provincial Director and anyone else who needs to be there.

-If the CRB decides to hold an inquiry, a CRB member will contact you within 24 hours of receiving your application from the case coordinator.
+If the CRB decides to hold an inquiry, a CRB member will contact you within 24 hours of receiving your application from the case processing officer.
 As part of the inquiry, the member will gather information from you and other people who know you and your circumstances.
 The member may meet with these people, talk to them on the phone or do both.
 The CRB member will use the information from these interviews to make their decision.

 If the CRB decides to hold a hearing you will be notified within 10 days.